 -?- Effects: Either throws the exception object to which p refers, or a copy of that exception object.
 It is unspecified whether a copy is made.
-If a copy is made:
+If the implementation makes a copy:

-- the memory for the copy is allocated in an unspecified way; if this is not possible, rethrow exception throws an instance of bad\alloc
+- the memory for the copy is allocated in an unspecified way; if this is not possible, rethrow exception throws an instance of bad alloc

-- if copying the exception object emits an exception, the exception emitted by the copy is that emitted by rethrow\exception
+- if copying the exception to which p refers throws an exception, rethrow_exception throws that exception